AlexJ-StL/autorepo/README.md

 ## Description
 AutoRepo is a Python-based application that provides automated Git repository management with scheduling capabilities.
 It allows users to:
-- Scan directories for Git repositories
+- Scan directories recursively for Git repositories (up to configurable depth)
-- Schedule automatic updates
+- Schedule automatic updates at specific times and days
-- Pull updates from remote repositories
+- Pull updates from remote repositories safely (without pushing)
-- Monitor repository status through a GUI interface
+- Monitor repository status through a modern PyQt6-based GUI interface
+- Handle dirty repositories gracefully with configurable error handling
-- Log all operations with detailed tracking
+- Log all operations with detailed tracking in JSON or CSV format

 ## Installation & Setup

 ### Prerequisites
 - Python 3.13 or higher
 - Poetry package manager
-- Windows OS (for scheduler functionality)
+- Windows OS (required for scheduler functionality)
+- Git installed and configured

 ### Installation Steps
 1. Clone the repository: